-Our subsidiary, TumorGenesis, is pursuing a new rapid approach to growing tumors in the laboratory, which essentially "fools" the cancer cells into thinking they are still growing inside the patient.
+Our subsidiary, TumorGenesis, is pursuing a new rapid approach to growing tumors in the laboratory, which mimics growth inside the patient's body.
 We have also announced a proposed joint venture with GLG Pharma focused on using their combined technologies to bring personalized medicines and testing to ovarian and breast cancer patients, especially those who present with ascites fluid (over one-third of patients).
-TumorGenesis is focused on providing the best media for the right cancer cell and during the first quarter of 2021, launched web-based distribution of media products for ovarian and breast cancers.
+TumorGenesis is focused on providing a its novel media that preserves patient samples in ex-vivo environment to the cancer cell research market and during the first quarter of 2021, launched webbased distribution of media products for ovarian and breast cancers.

-Skyline Medical - The STREAMWAY System
+$Skyline\ Medical-The\ STREAMWAY\ System$